developer1622101/IRIS_Web_Rec25_231ME341/README.md

    To match object keys with an interface.
 - api for books data - 'https://openlibrary.org' , Data seeded -> /src/models/seed/bookData2.js

+# issues
+- tsc in root directory is not ignoring node_modules.
+- in /src/utils/encrypt.js  ,  process.env.ENCRYPTION_KEY and process.env.ENCRYPTION_IV are coming as undefined.

 # extra..